tysteiman/CConf/README.md

 #### .cconf file
 In order to create a variable for use you need a .cconf file either in your project directory or in your HOME directory (~/.cconf).
 It is preferred you have it in your project directory, as this will always take precedence over your HOME directory.

+##### Overwriting the default file
+The default configuration file may be overwritten by setting the cconf.file variable in your host program (wherever your main function is).
+This must be set before calling cconf_init();

+`cconf.file = "./bin/target.ini"`

+This will change the default configuration to be parsed from ./.cconf to ./bin/target.ini.

 #### Setting variables
 Inside of your .cconf file simply set variables as such: